PostHog/posthog/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for PostHog
+about: Suggest a feature for PostHog
-title: ''
-labels: enhancement
+labels: enhancement, feature

 ---